CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/MartianMuckraker/FangHelunk.md

 ![img]()

-## Burrowbard

-- Briefly took me in when paretns arrested.
-- Arranged for me to have home among the Orcs
-- When I returend to human civilization helped me find my footing
-- Has occassionally helped my cause for justice
-- I now serve as an Urban Robin Hood of sorts.

 ## Attributes and Core Skills

 | STR       | 0 |    | RFX             | 1 |    | INT               | 0 |    |